 Standards of admission and retention have been established for certain programs and courses to ensure students have the necessary aptitude and background for success.
 Students applying for a program with selective admissions criteria may be required to take additional tests for admission purposes, and/or meet certain requirements to continue in the program.
 Admission to the nursing program is on a selective basis.
-Students are admitted to the nursing program each fall semester.
+Students are admitted to the nursing program each fall and spring semester.
+The nursing program admits a maximum of 168 students each semester, divided among the four campuses: Florissant Valley (48), Forest Park (48), Meramec (48), and Wildwood (24).
+The RN Bridge course admits a maximum of 36 students each semester.
+Offers are sent to student applicants based on application date and campus preference availability.
+Students must complete all pre-enrollment requirements prior to applying to the Nursing Program.